TACC-Cloud/agave-docs/docs/agave/guides/jobs/aloe-job-architecture.rst

 The recovery message contains information collected at the failure site and higher up in the executing job's call stack.
 This information characterizes the error condition and specifies how the job can be restarted.
 Specifically, the recovery message specifies the *policies* and *testers* used to recover the job.
 Policies determine when the next error condition check should be made; testers implement the code that actually makes the checks.
 New policies and testers can be easily plugged into the system, though at present they have to ship with the system.

 The recovery reader is a multithreaded Java program that processes the tenant's recovery queue.
 Internally, recovery messages are organized into lists based on their error condition---jobs blocked by the same condition are put in the same list.
 Recovery jobs are ordered by next check time and the recovery reader waits until that time to test a blocking condition.
 Recovery information is kept in the MySQL database for resilience against reader failures.

 When a test indicates that a blocking condition has cleared, all jobs blocked by that condition are resubmitted for execution.
 Resubmission entails (1) setting the job status to the value specified in the original recovery message, (2) creating a job submission message and placing it on the job's original submission queue, and (3) removing the job from the recovery subsystem and its persistent store.
 The job is immediately failed if it cannot be resubmitted.
 Resubmission transfers responsibility for the job back to the tenant workers.
 Care is again taken to ensure that a job cannot be both in recovery and executing.

+Recovery readers also handle asynchronous requests initiated by users, such as requests to cancel a job.
+These requests appear as messages on the recovery queue.

 Site Alternate Readers
 ^^^^^^^^^^^^^^^^^^^^^^